 Other Set Up Costs

 You could build your own theme for either platform but we would suggest you select one from the platform libraries.

 You can choose from 9 free themes that are included in your monthly fee or choose from the 64 paid themes.
 Themes cost from $100 dollars to $180.
 If you want something a little bit special then you may want to find a theme not in the theme store.
 We have built several websites using the Impulse family of themes and Out of the Sandbox has created some very slick and fast themes.
 We currently use Turbo for our Dogs Dogs Dogs website.
 This website is built using the Impulse theme.

 If you buy from within the Shopify eco system you can be assured that the themes are responsive and don’t contain malicious code.
 Support is also very good and can be given by either Shopify or the theme developer.
 Do your research and check the reviews before making your final choice.

-There are literally thousands of themes available for Wordpress.
-As you would imagine the costs run from Free to hundreds of pounds and some of theme charge annually which you don't have to worry about with Shopify.
+There are literally thousands of themes available for WordPress.
+As you would imagine the costs run from Free to hundreds of pounds and some of the themes charge annually which you don’t have to worry about with Shopify.
 There are loads of good ones and quite a few that are rubbish so do your research and look at the reviews especially covering how much support you get with your theme.

 Plug-ins and Apps

 Shopify works with app s, these are extra add-ons that give your website more power and let’s it do the extra things not included with the basics plan.

 There are currently 5,000+ apps available on the Shopify app store.
 These range from Live chat apps through to specialty product review apps like Loox.
 We have spent a lot of time testing out apps for our websites, so if you want to know what we think then please get in touch with us